jeonghanlee/epicsarchiverap-env/tests/README.md

 - `curl http://localhost:17665/mgmt/bpl/getApplianceInfo` returns 200.
 - The `archappl` MariaDB database contains `ArchivePVRequests`, `ExternalDataServers`, `PVAliases`, and `PVTypeInfo`.

-The source repository owns the documentation build, including the current `docs/build_docs.sh` venv bootstrap.
+The source repository owns the documentation build.
 Planned changes to that build are tracked in its own work register rather than as aa-env test work.